 Now we start to see the true nature of blogs: the social nature of blogs.
 Unlike other forms of journalism, they are inherently intended to be interactive: author to author and reader to reader.
 And unlike most newspaper Web sites, the software structure of the blog not only affords this interaction but encourages it.

-Joel Spolsky, in his blog on July 20, 2007 quotes from Dave Winer and notes, “The important thing to notice here is that Dave does not see blog comments as productive to the free exchange of ideas.
+Joel Spolsky, in a July 20, 2007 blog entry quotes from Dave Winer and notes, “The important thing to notice here is that Dave does not see blog comments as productive to the free exchange of ideas.
 They are a part of the problem, not the solution.
 You don’t have a right to post your thoughts at the bottom of someone else’s thoughts.
 That’s not freedom of expression, that’s an infringement on their freedom of expression.
 Get your own space, write compelling things, and if your ideas are smart, they’ll be linked to, and Google will notice, and you’ll move up in PageRank, and you’ll have influence and your ideas will have power.” (see Dave’s original thoughts on this subject.)

 They make an important point…well worth considering in your blogosphere.

 Though created only in late 2006, but now well-established in the media rotation, Twitter describes itself as “…a service for friends, family, and co-workers to communicate and stay connected through the exchange of quick, frequent answers to one simple question: What are you doing?”

 Twitter serves as an adjunct to blogging.
 Wired calls it “incredibly useful.”
 Pioneering blogger Jason Kottke wrote “Twitter is the first thing on the web that I’ve been excited about in ages.”

-Because you can Twitter faster than you can blog, Jeff Jarvis describes it as “becoming the canary in the news coalmine,” while noting that Twitters alerted the world to the recent earthquake in China before any other medium.
-But of course most Twitters are not able to offer news of such import.
-Instead they write about what they just had for dinner.
+Because you can tweet faster than you can blog, Jeff Jarvis describes it as “becoming the canary in the news coalmine,” while noting that Twitter users alerted the world to the 2008 earthquake in China before any other medium.
+But of course most Twitterers are not able to offer news of such import.
+Instead they tweet about what they just had for dinner.

 1. The top source on blogging from the inside